 - Don’t over beat.
 Whipped cream can go from smooth to a chunky, grainy texture quickly, so it’s important not to over whip the whipped cream.

-Now there’s two ways you can do this – you can swirl it in or blend it all together.
+- There’s two ways you can do this – you can swirl the cookie butter in at the end of mixing, or blend it all together.
 Guess which one I’m in favor of?
 Cookie butter in every bite!

 - 2 cups heavy cream

 - In a mixing bowl, whip heavy cream gradually increasing speed until stiff peaks form.